 CAG develops, designs, manufactures and distributes products and performs services for veterinarians and the bioresearch market, primarily related to diagnostics and information management.
 Water develops, designs, manufactures and distributes a range of products used in the detection of various microbiological parameters in water.
-LPD develops, designs, manufactures and distributes of livestock and poultry, to improve bovine reproductive efficiency, and to ensure the quality and safety of milk and food.
-OPTI Medical develops, designs, manufactures and distributes for the human medical diagnostics market.
+LPD develops, designs, manufactures and distributes diagnostic tests and related instrumentation and performs services that are used to manage the health status of livestock and poultry, to improve bovine reproductive efficiency, and to ensure the quality and safety of milk and food.
+OPTI Medical develops, designs, manufactures and distributes point-of-care electrolyte and blood gas analyzers and related consumable products for the human medical diagnostics market.